The Judicial Branch

 Note that some of the Muslim countries, that have been 'given a pass' in Trump's executive orders, have been guilty lately of some atrocious acts of violence against non-Muslims.

-Kellyanne Conway does a lot of the fancy dancing around the issues that Trump raises --- and you can bet that her answers to the above 'why not on the list' questions would just result in more fancy verbal-dancing around.
+Kellyanne Conway does a lot of the evasive dancing around the issues that Trump raises --- and you can bet that her answers to the above 'why not on the list' questions would just result in more evasive verbal-dancing around --- and loud bloviating over journalists' attempts to point out inconsistencies in her bloviating.

 Trump's business connections in Muslim countries

-It has been pretty public knowledge that Trump has business connections in quite a few Muslim countries (Indonesia, Malaysia, Turkey, Saudi Arabia) --- countries that he has left off of his 'list of 'seven'.
+It has been public knowledge that Trump has business connections in quite a few Muslim countries (Indonesia, Malaysia, Turkey, Saudi Arabia) --- countries that he has left off of his 'list of seven'.

 I will simply provide some web searches.
 You can find cases of the connections yourself.